 Are you applying for a cannabis business license in Connecticut?
 Would you like help?
 Save time and let our cannabis consultants in Connecticut write your application to increase your chances of winning a license.
 Work with us and we’ll manage your marijuana business license application from start to finish.

 This article, written by our Connecticut marijuana consultant, will show you how to win a cannabis license in Connecticut and start your adult-use marijuana business.
-But if you prefer to have a conversation with our cannabis license application writers in Connecticut, click the button below to schedule a free consultation today.
+But if you prefer to have a conversation with our cannabis license application writers in Connecticut, fill out a contact form to schedule a free consultation today.

 Cannabis Consultant in Connecticut